vehicle-lang/vehicle/doc/source/language/lists.rst

 ----------------------------

 It is a deliberate design decision that there is no operation in Vehicle to lookup the element at a given position in a list.
-Therefore, the individual elements of a list can only be accessed via quantifying over them, e.g.
+Therefore, the individual elements of a list can only be accessed by quantifying over them, e.g.

 .. code-block:: agda